Netherlands

 • Customer-specific documentation of our app at the customer-site.

-• Automatically generate a Change-Log with all the completed issues in our bugtracker MantisBT.
+• Automatically generate a Change-Log with all the completed issues in the MantisBT bug tracker.

 How complex is your code?
 Wouldn’t it be nice if you had metrics that measured complexity of methods that could be used to: